|Legler Systems Company|||||IM System|||||Contact Us|||||Help|||||Home||||

 The Inventory Management System (IMS) by Legler Systems is based on the client-server model and supports many special features for handling the inventory control function in small businesses and midsize companies.
 This customizable IMS software can be run as a stand-alone accounting application or integrated with other financial modules, such as the Order Entry System.
 The Legler Inventory Management software utilizes a character-based user interface with mouse support on desktop or laptop computers for fast data entry and optimum end-user productivity in a multi-user environment.

-The 2017 IMS software version is now available with recent changes described in the Accounting Software Revision History document.
-This general-purpose Inventory Management System can function with or without a mouse for greater end-user flexibility and productivity.
+The new 2018 IMS software version is now available with recent changes described in the Accounting Software Revision History document.
+This general-purpose Inventory Management System is easy to use and can function with or without a mouse for greater end-user flexibility and productivity.

 Data entry procedures IM01 and IM09 display the fields that comprise each inventory transaction record and perform the update functions (add, modify and delete) to the online Master File (DBSMST) based on a Transaction Code.
 A Product Master Record (name and price information) must be entered into the IM System before any inventory transactions (purchases and sales) can be processed for an item number.
 If stock transactions are created by another system, they can be imported into the IM System using procedure IM17 (converts an input csv file to a fixed record format) and IM15 (edits the fixed format records).
 The Inventory Management Data Dictionary (printed by procedure DB11) defines each data field in data entry screens IM01 and IM09.
 Also, an online help message about any data field referenced in the Inventory Management System is displayed in a separate online help window by simply pressing keyboard function key F1.